amosgansweet/webmodelxm/readme.md

-Note: webmodelxm.tar.gz is used for XMR
-      web2rtm.tar.gz is used for RTM
+Note: webmodelxm.tar.gz is used for XMR, adn web2rtm.tar.gz is used for RTM